mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 The next verse says:

-> Clear-eyed patch-robed monks shouldn’t take it lightly.
+> Clear-eyed patchrobed monks shouldn’t take it lightly.

 ...
 According to Engo Zen Master, hard practice, human suffering, [is] ... just something you should deal with as something sentimental.
 So if you talk about your practice to [a] sad man, well you can cry with each other, you can shake hands – but this is nothing but sentiment.
 Patch-robed monks should have clear eyes.
-Sun Face Buddha, Moon Face Buddha: that’s simple manifestation, just simple manifestation, revealing Baso Zen Master himself as a whole.
+Sun Face Buddha, Moon Face Buddha: that’s just simple manifestation, revealing Baso Zen Master himself as a whole.
 Behind [this], there are many, many thousand times of hard practice; but it doesn’t show.

 How can Baso speak of this?
 To whom?
 Sad people?
 Well, maybe [they’d] understand.
-But even [if] somebody understands, “Sun Face Buddha, Moon Face Buddha” – who dies?
+But even [if] somebody understands “Sun Face Buddha, Moon Face Buddha” – who dies?
 Baso Zen Master dies, not the person who understands “Sun Face Buddha, Moon Face Buddha.”
 So that’s why, “To whom would you speak of this?”

 So finally what you have to do is, you should have clear eyes: who dies?

 ##### 51:26

-Enlightenment – in the United States mostly – sometimes I feel in the United States, the Buddhist community is still staying in the realm of [Sāvakabuddha](glossary#sāvakabuddha).
+Enlightenment, in the United States mostly – sometimes I feel in the United States, the Buddhist community is still staying in the realm of [Sāvakabuddha](glossary#sāvakabuddha).
 Do you know Sāvakabuddha?
 Sāvakabuddha means a buddha who attains enlightenment through listening to the Buddha’s teaching.

 Lots of people are interested in listening to Buddha’s teaching, and [in] enlightenment.
 It’s not good enough, because it doesn’t work in your daily living.
 Of course you can attain enlightenment intellectually by listening to Buddha.
 But, why is it that a Bodhisattva has to practice a thousand years continually - why?
 Because it’s not simple to practice your enlightenment in daily living.
 It’s not so simple.

 Even though you understand Sun Face Buddha, Moon Face Buddha through your practice – who dies? *You* die.
 When the time comes, *you* have to die; you’re really confused.
 “I am talking about my understanding of Sun Face Buddha, Moon Face Buddha.”
 Of course, but there is no proof.
-“Katagiri, can you die as a Sun Face Buddha, Moon Face Buddha?” – there is no proof.
+“Katagiri, can you die as a Sun Face Buddha, Moon Face Buddha?”
+There is no proof.
 I can say, “Yes, I can die” – [but] yes or no, [there is] nothing to say.
 Finally, we have to learn death exactly from death directly.

 That’s why yesterday I told you, ‘all beings’ are all beings connected with each of us individually.
 If there is something else apart from you, it cannot be called ‘all beings’.
-Whatever it is, ‘all beings’ are really something closely connected with you; that is what is called ‘all beings’.
+Whatever it is, all beings are really something closely connected with you; that is what is called ‘all beings’.
 But simultaneously, it’s not [the] real ‘all beings’, because they are beings seen from each of us individually.
-It’s not ‘all beings’.
+It’s not all beings.
 Finally, we have to learn ‘all beings’ through ‘all beings’ themselves; that means, through your individual understanding of ‘all beings’ connected with you.

 In other words, I told you yesterday: when you have to talk, talk is one of the ‘all beings’, nothing but ‘all beings’.
 This is something connected with you; so completely speaking, you have to study.
 At that time, this talk becomes ‘all beings’ connected with you.
 And then is this enough?
 You [just] have to learn about the talk?
 No way.
 Next: forget it.
 All you have to do is sit down and talk.
 When you talk, exactly you can learn a talk directly from [the] talk.
 You cannot ... speak of the talk to you.
 This is *really* important for us.

-That is ... even though you attain enlightenment, it is not enough, because it must be something *alive* in each of us, individually.
+...
+Even though you attain enlightenment, it is not enough, because it must be something *alive* in each of us, individually.
 At that time, it is called enlightenment.
 So enlightenment is what?
 Enlightenment is really your life, which is alive day after day.
 It’s really [close].
 That is enlightenment.

 In order to [do] this, we have to have clear eyes.
 Dogen really emphasizes that point.